CptNewton/Meta-Front-End-Developer-Professional-Certificate/React Basics/Data and State/Dynamic events and how to handle them/Knowledge check: Dynamic events and how to handle them/README.md

 - [ ] `click=handleClick`.
 - [x] `onClick={handleClick}`.

-### 2. Imagine that you have a variable named userLoggedIn and it’s set to the boolean of true.
-How would you complete the below clickHandler function declaration to toggle the value of the userLoggedIn boolean?
+### 2. Imagine that you have a variable named `userLoggedIn` and it’s set to the boolean of `true`.
+How would you complete the below `clickHandler` function declaration to toggle the value of the `userLoggedIn` boolean?

 ```
 function clickHandler() {